 - What techniques does your lab use?

 - How “hands-on” is your PI?
-Is s/he involved in your work on a day-to-day basis, or do you work independently most of the time?
+Are they involved in your work on a day-to-day basis, or do you work independently most of the time?

 6. Attend Group Meetings